aaronicsubstances/scalable-ipc/README.md

   * pdu seq nr matches expected seq nr. ignore, except except in the case where expected seq nr is 1 more than pdu seq nr. in that case send back the last ack sent.
   * pdu data size is within maximum. reply with error code if otherwise.
-  * message destination id matches msg src id. reply with invalid msg dest id error code is otherwise.
+  * message destination id matches msg src id. reply with invalid msg dest id error code AND msg src id as ack payload if otherwise.

 if message id is already processed, then send back the last ack sent (or construct one for aborted cases).